alrawi/badthings-tools/dynamic_analysis/README.md

 Next, you need to map the directory with the malware you want to analyze to a mount point inside the container (i.e. /br2/bins/).
 You can choose any path you want, but make sure to specify it as a parameter when running the docker container.
-The following is an example of how to run a malware sample in the ARM analyzer and what the output will look like:
+The following is an example of how to run a malware sample in the ARM analyzer and what the log output will look like:

 ```bash
 $> ls